mossblaser/slidie/docs/source/file-numbering.rst

 `````````````````````

 Using BASIC-line-number-style numbering makes it easier to reorganise slides at
 a later point in time.
-Slidie also provides a utility (:ref:`slidie-mv
-<slidie-mv>`) for doing this.
 For example, given the following:

 * 100 - a.svg
 * 200 - b.svg